JordanSamhi/AndroSpecter/README.md

 - `MethodSignatureConverter`: This class is a handy tool when dealing with Java and Soot method signatures, providing methods for conversion and extraction of various components of these signatures.

+- `ResultsAccumulator`: This class is a singleton that provides a centralized system to record, retrieve, and output various metrics throughout a given application.

 Each class is explained in detail further in this document, along with examples on how to use them.

 Whether you are a beginner just starting out with static analysis, or already a master looking for a way to increase your productivity, `AndroSpecter` is here to simplify your work.